Nobody likes to be the bad guy.

 It’s natural instinct: when we’re given a rule, we want to know why we need to follow it.

-Show your guests you’re not just on a power trip by giving a reason for your Airbnb house rules.
+Show your guests you’re not just on a power trip by giving a reason for the house rules that govern your Airbnb listing.
 You don’t need to write a thesis—just a quick phrase will do.

 Write your rules to take the focus off the restriction they’re setting, and put it on the courtesy that they provide instead.